rwblickhan/11ty-rwblickhan.org/quotes.md

 - Peter S. Beagle, *The Last Unicorn*, Ch.
 12

+> "It all seems a bit unfair, my lord, begging your pardon.
+What could we have done to save the unicorns?
+We were afraid of the Red Bull.
+What could we have done?"
+"One word might have been enough," King Lir replied.
+"You'll never know now."

+- Peter S. Beagle, *The Last Unicorn*, Ch.
+14

 [^1]: I haven't been able to find a reliable source for this quote.
 I've taken it from [Rob Brezsny's Free Will Astrology](https://freewillastrology.com/horoscopes/) for the week of Sep.
 24, 2020.